NormalVR/Normcore-Documentation/docs/guides/synchronizing-custom-data.md

 ![](./synchronizing-custom-data/data-flow.svg "The flow of data in a Normcore application")

 [Realtime components](../realtime/realtimecomponent.md) synchronize state between the Unity scene and a model in the Normcore datastore.

-TODO: Add a banner about checking out EasySync first!!

 ## Creating a realtime component